Gilberto Ramírez: Rising up the ranks

-WBO super middleweight champion

 Ramírez vs. Abraham

 It was announced on 18 January 2016 that #1 WBO Ramírez would be fighting WBO super middleweight champion Arthur Abraham (44–4, 29 KOs) in the co-feature bout on the 9 April undercard of the Manny Pacquiao vs. Timothy Bradley III card on HBO pay-per-view.
 Ramírez followed an intense training regimen in his hometown of Mazatlán before the fight.
 The fight card took at the MGM Grand in Las Vegas, Nevada.
 Ramírez put his name in Mexican boxing history, becoming the first fighter to win a super middleweight world title.
 All three judges scored the fight 120–108 for Ramírez, who also became only the second Mexican to win a world title in a division heavier than middleweight, the first one having been Julio César González as the WBO light heavyweight champion in 2003.
 Ramírez won on the punch count by outworking Abraham all night in almost very round.
 In the post fight interview, Ramírez said, "I took to him a Mexican boxing school.
 He was a very, very strong puncher, but he couldn't take any movement.
 I knew halfway through the fight I was going to win the fight.
 I came here to make history, and I did it."
 Ramírez improved his record to (34–0, 24 KOs).

 On 31 May 2016, Top Rank promoter Bob Arum announced that Ramírez would fight on the undercard of the Terence Crawford-Viktor Postol unification fight on 23 July.
 Ramírez (34–0, 24 KOs), of Mexico, would have been making his first title defense against Germany's 28 year old Dominik Britsch (32–2–1, 11 KOs).
 Britsch had won four fights in a row since an eight-round decision loss in 2014, was about to take a big step up in competition.
 On 6 July, Ramírez suffered a hand injury while training, which ultimately called off the world title fight.
 Ramírez had a successful hand surgery and according to promoter Bob Arum, he should be able to make a ring return by the end of 2016.

 Ramírez vs. Bursak

 In January 2017, negotiations were taking place for a fight between Ramírez and Matt Korobov (27–1, 14 KOs) possibly on the undercard of the potential Manny Pacquiao-Jeff Horn fight in April.
-Bob Arum announced on 13 February 2017 that Ramírez would be making his first defence in Los Angeles, California on April 22.
+Bob Arum announced on 13 February 2017 that Ramírez would be making his first defence in Los Angeles, California, on April 22.
 It was also announced that Max Bursak (33–4–1, 15 KOs) would be the challenger.
 Ramírez retained his WBO title in his first fight in over a year as he won every round on all three judges scorecards (120–106).
 Bursak tried to attack and managed to land some punches, but lacked the punching power to hurt Ramírez who used his footwork to evade any punishment.
 Bursak was deducted a point in round five and also in round eleven for excessive holding.